Wollongbar

 Wollongbar shows above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Both young and old age cohorts have low prevalence of common health conditions.
-The rate of private health cover is approximately 52% of the total population (~1,808 people), leading that of the average SA2 area.
-The most common medical conditions in the area are mental health issues and asthma, affecting 9.5 and 8.4% of residents respectively.
-67.3% of residents declare themselves completely clear of medical ailments compared to 63.3% across Regional NSW.
-Health outcomes among the working-age population are broadly typical.
-The area has 20.8% of residents aged 65 and over (719 people), which is lower than the 23.4% in Regional NSW.
-Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.
+Private health cover is approximately 52% of the total population (~1,736 people), leading the average SA2 area.
+The most common medical conditions are mental health issues impacting 9.5% of residents and asthma affecting 8.4%.
+A total of 67.3% of residents declare themselves completely clear of medical ailments compared to 63.3% across Regional NSW.
+Health outcomes among the working-age population are typical.
+The area has 20.7% of residents aged 65 and over (687 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors are strong, with national rankings higher than the general population.

 Frequently Asked Questions - Health